 There will be times in your life when you'll need to have legal representation.
 Having the right lawyer can help you resolve a dispute with neighbors, end a marriage, enforce your rights in the workplace, or even avoid prison time.
 It makes sense to get a lawyer when life gets legal, whether it's a DUI charge or adoption.
-A lawyer is not necessary for all legal procedures, which is why FindLaw provides free legal information, as well as do-it-yourself resources.
+A lawyer is not necessary for all legal procedures, which is why FindLaw provides free legal information and do-it-yourself resources.

-FindLaw's Guide to Hiring a Lawyer not only helps you determine when you should hire a lawyer, but also helps you choose the right one, understand legal fees and agreements, and get some peace of mind.
-While lawyers can seem expensive, not having legal counsel when you need it can be far more costly.
+FindLaw's Guide to Hiring a Lawyer not only helps you determine when you should hire a lawyer, but it also helps you choose the right lawyer, understand legal fees, contingency fees, and retainer agreements, and get peace of mind.
+Lawyers can seem expensive, but not having legal counsel to provide legal advice and legal services can be far more costly.

-Lawyers typically specialize in one type of law during law school.
+Lawyers do not specialize in one type of law during law school.
 Once they begin working, they often specialize in one type of law or a few related practice areas.
-For example, one lawyer may only work on family-related immigration cases, while another may handle a wide variety of injury cases.
-Some attorneys don't undertake litigation at all, but serve more transactional or advisory roles, such as estate planning.
-While qualified to represent clients in court, many in-house business attorneys rarely set foot in a court room.
+For example, one lawyer may only work on criminal cases, while another may handle a variety of personal injury legal matters.
+Some attorneys don't undertake litigation but serve transactional or advisory roles, such as estate planning.
+While qualified to represent clients in court, many in-house business attorneys rarely set foot in a courtroom.

-Some well-known areas of legal practice areas include the following:
+Some well-known legal practice areas include the following:

-Within these larger practice areas, attorneys may choose to focus on one or more specific types of cases.
+Within these larger practice areas, attorneys may focus on one or more specific types of cases.
 A criminal defense attorney, for instance, may specialize in defending clients against DUI charges.
 A family law attorney may handle primarily divorce cases or custody disputes.
 A lawyer referral service sorts attorneys by practice areas so potential clients can find them easily.